-The standard of the cross is to rally men and women in conflict against the bonds of the great slave-master, Satan.
-In the hearts of men, "where God's throne should have been, Satan had placed his throne. . .
-Christ says: 'Where Satan has set his throne, there shall stand My cross.
+shall stand My cross.
 Satan shall be cast out, and I will be lifted up to draw all men unto Me.
-I will become the centre of the redeemed world.'" ("Testimonies," Vol. VI, pages 236, 237.)
-"It is the power of the cross alone that can separate man from the strong confederacy of sin." ("Messages to Young People," page 138.)
-It is to lift the banner of the cross and plant it in the hearts of men, that God is calling you.
+I will become the center of the redeemed world."-"Testimonies," Vol. VI, pp. 236, 237.
+"It is the power of the cross alone that can separate man from the strong confederacy of sin."-"Messages to Young People," p.
+138. It is to lift the banner of the cross and plant it in the hearts of men, that God is calling you.